-In these types of cheque the word “Bearer” after the pay’s name is crossed out and the word “order” is written instead.
+In these types of the cheque, the word “Bearer” after they pay name is crossed out and the word “order” is written instead.
 Then it will be an “order cheque”.
-The payment of said cheque is made only to the person named there in the cheque on the production of a valid identification.
+The payment of said cheque is made only to the person named therein the cheque on the production of valid identification.
 No other person can get the payment of an order cheque.

-Payment though an order cheque is a safer way, because the bank is responsible for paying the money to the proper person, because receiver will have to prove his identity before receiving money.
+Payment through an order cheque is a safer way because the bank is responsible for paying the money to the proper person because the receiver will have to prove his identity before receiving money.
 Order Cheque can be transferred to another person by the act of endorsement.

 - Cross Cheque

 A cheque is “crossed” by drawing two equivalent lines, across the front side of the cheque on the upper left corner and writing the word “& CO” between them.
 This is also known as the crossing of the cheque.
 Payment of such cheques is not made on the counter of the bank.

 These cheques must be paid in a bank account and collected and credited through a bank.
 Since the payment of such cheque is not made directly, hence, it is the safest form of payment.